NEBOSH or IOSH – which one should you choose?

 - Unit NG 2 – Risk Assessment

-Due to its in depth nature, the classroom course lasts 9 days.
+Due to its in depth nature, the classroom course lasts 9 days plus one day for the open book examination.
 The qualification is a level 3 qualification which is equivalent to a UK A level.
 It is assessed per unit, with NG1 being assessed via an open book examination and NG2 is assessed via a practical risk assessment at your place of work.
 The assessment is taken after the completion of the course.

 After individuals have completed the National General Certificate, they can go onto specialise in a certain industry or specific skillset.
 This includes: